 Dr. Eglys González

-Obtained her Bachelors degree in Bioanalysis from the University of Carabobo in Venezuela and her Doctorate in Microbiology from the Venezuelan Institute of Scientific Research (Instituto Venezolano de Investigaciones Científicas – IVIC).
-During her PhD studies and subsequent Post-doctoral work she worked with Trypanosomatid parasites, specifically with T. cruzi and Leishmania spp. in vitro and in vivo in murine model.
-Dr. González was the Research Coordinator of Fundación Jacinto Convit, during the years 2013-2015, participating in the planification of the FJC’s headquarter, and then became a scientific adviser to the Foundation.
-Today leads the international efforts as the International Representative of the Jacinto Convit World Organization based in Germany.
+Obtained her Bachelor’s degree in Bioanalysis from the University of Carabobo in Venezuela and her Doctorate in Microbiology from the Venezuelan Institute of Scientific Research (Instituto Venezolano de Investigaciones Científicas – IVIC).
+During her PhD studies and subsequent postdoctoral work, she worked with Trypanosomatid parasites, specifically with T. cruzi and Leishmania spp. in vitro and in vivo in murine model.
+Dr. González was the research coordinator of FJC during the years 2013-2015 and until 2017 she was a scientific adviser to the Foundation